aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 chart.getNSeries().get(0).getPoints().getDataLabels().setShowValue(true);
 ```

 ### 4.2.
-Adding Data Labels
+Add Data Labels to the Chart

-To add data labels to your chart series, use this code:
+If you also want visible labels next to each column, use the **add data labels chart** approach shown below.
+This satisfies the secondary keyword *add data labels chart*.

 ```java
 // Enable data labels for data points